We can't find the internet

 Drag and Drop: Drag the

-next to each item to enter drag/drop mode.
-As your drag the yellow indicator will show you where the drop will occur. -
+dotnext to each item to enter drag/drop mode.
+As your drag the yellow indicator will show you where the drop will occur.

 Expand/Collapse: To expand or collapse a list, click the

-button to the left of the item.
-The button will not appear if there are nochildren
++or-button to the left of the item.
+The button will not appear if there are nochildren.

 Command Center: Quickly access all available actions by pressing